aarneranta/chalmers-advanced-python/labs/lab3/README.md

 ## Note
 In 2024, there are no bonus parts, but just one and the same lab for everyone.
 The movie linked from the Canvas page speaks about "bonus parts".
 They are now obligatory for everyone, but we will provide more ready-made material for them.

+(Added 2024-12-01:) In the movie linked from the course webpage as lecture 8, there are a few things that differ from this year:

+- when it says Friday, you should think of Tuesday 3 December 2024
+- when it says "bonus parts", they are now just compulsory parts of the lab (but we give some more help on them than when they were optional)
+- at 23:30 in the film, `python manage.py migrate tram` was forgotten
+- at 47:40, what is called "baseline" is not sufficient this year, because the "bonus parts" are also required.
+But it is a good idea to start with this "baseline", because you can get it directly from you Lab 2 and you will then know that everything works.

 ## Purpose

 The purpose is to build a web application replicating some functionalities of apps such as [Västtrafik](https://www.vasttrafik.se/reseplanering/reseplaneraren/).